 Jim Collins was the son of Carr P. and Elza Ruth Woodall Collins.
-He was born in 1916 in Hallsville, Harrison County, Texas.
+He was born on April 29, 1916 in Hallsville, Harrison County, Texas.
 Jim was a third generation Texan.
 His grandfather was born in Hardin County, Texas and his father was also born within the state.
 His great grandfather had come to Texas in the mid 1850s, before the Civil War.
 Carr P. Collins was a successful businessman in the insurance field and founded Fidelity Union Life Insurance Company.
 Carr was active in the Democratic party and worked many years in party politics and organization and to the best of our knowledge, Carr did not run for a public office.
 Jim grew up in Dallas and graduated from Woodrow Wilson High School, earned a bachelor’s degree from Southern Methodist University and master’s degrees from Northwestern University and Harvard Business School.

 After graduation, Jim entered the United States Army as a Lieutenant in the Corps of Engineers in World War II, serving for one and a half years in Europe, including D Day, in France, Belgium and Germany.
 He also served under Gen. George Patton in the Third Army and participated in the Battle of the Bulge.
 He was promoted to captain during the war and was awarded four battle stars, the Medal of Metz, and the Purple Heart.
 The Medal of Metz, or the Metz Liberation medal, is a French medal created by the Municipal Council of Metz on December 12, 1944 and awarded to French and Allied combatants as well as resistance force units who participated in the battles of September 1, 1944 through December 25, 1944.